lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

     (We'll download the toolchain to this folder in the next step)

-- The unique key for our toolchain cache shall be `Linux-build-cache-toolchain`
+- The unique cache key for our toolchain cache shall be `Linux-build-cache-toolchain`

 - In future builds, GitHub shall attempt to restore the cache for `Linux-build-cache-toolchain` into our toolchain folder `/home/runner/work/_temp/arm-none-eabi`